Sync-CAPACITI/Spring_Bank_Management_System/README.md

 Each account tracks all deposits, withdrawals, and transfers made.
 Users can view their transaction history for each account, which includes the description of each transaction.

 Example:
-- On the "Transaction History" page, select an account and view all related transactions, including descriptions like "Transfer to Savings" or "Rent payment".
+- On the "Transaction History" page, view all related transactions, including descriptions like "Transfer to Savings" or "Rent payment".

 ### 7. **Real-time Updates**